-Millennial generation students in the USA, Europe, Japan, and around the globe are interested in an integrated, simultaneously analytical, computational, interactive, as well as practical, real-world-focused, customized education.
-They expect continuous excitement, and challenging, real-world, practical examples
+Millennial generation students around the globe are interested in an integrated, simultaneously analytical, computational, interactive, as well as practical, real-world-focused, customized education.
+They expect continuous excitement, and challenging, real-world examples that help them to learn analytical concepts.

-Millennial generation students and young engineers are used to dealing with a large number of choices, because they understand the power of 3D interactive simulation.
-They are very visually (simulation) focused, because this is the video gaming generation.
+They are used to dealing with a large number of choices, because they understand the power of 3D interactive simulation.
+They are very visually focused, because this is the video gaming generation.
 They want personalized, customized products, processes and service, and their education process is not an exception.
 They look for technical details, and want to see it all; immediately, and virtually...

 They look for good quality and low cost, ease of use, because there is NO time to read traditional manuals and static textbooks...
-They like to continuously explore, experiment, get involved and experiment first hand (as the Japanese say, follow 'genchi-gembutsu' principles), rather than follow the traditional path.
+They like to continuously explore, experiment, rather than follow the traditional path.
 They also have less need and desire to conform, expect instant gratification.
 They are often impatient, and therefore want it immediately...

 The important observation here is that all of these attributes should be respected, and that the education system should adjust to delivering these customer expectations at a high quality level.
-Based on 15+ years of continuous development, field testing, and over 12000 undergraduate and graduate assignments submitted, our advanced content library and tested pedagogical methods and tools satisfy the above requirements.
+Based on 12+ years of continuous development, field testing, and over 10000 undergraduate and graduate assignments submitted, our advanced content library and tested pedagogical methods and tools satisfy the above requirements.